In re Roslin Institute (Edinburgh): Background

-The Patent and Trademark Office (PTO) rejected the claims as patent ineligible under 35 U.S.C. § 101 "because it constituted a natural phenomenon that did not possess 'markedly different characteristics than any found in nature.' " A patent on the method was allowed, but it is not involved in this case.
+The US Patent and Trademark Office (USPTO) rejected the claims as patent ineligible under 35 U.S.C. § 101 "because it constituted a natural phenomenon that did not possess 'markedly different characteristics than any found in nature.' " A patent on the method was allowed, but it is not involved in this case.

 Ruling by Federal Circuit

 The Federal Circuit unanimously affirmed the PTO rejection of the claims in opinion by Judge Timothy Dyk joined by Judges Kimberly Ann Moore and Evan Wallach.

 It is "clear that naturally occurring organisms are not patentable."
 The patent in Chakrabarty claimed a genetically engineered bacterium that was capable of breaking down various components of crude oil.
 The patent applicant created this non-naturally occurring bacterium by adding four plasmids to a specific strain of bacteria.
 The Court held that the modified bacterium was patentable because it was "new" with "markedly different characteristics from any found in nature and one having the potential for significant utility."
 Accordingly, discoveries that possess "markedly different characteristics from any found in nature" are eligible for patent protection, but any existing organism or newly discovered plant found in the wild is not patentable.
 Similarly in Association for Molecular Pathology v.
 Myriad Genetics, Inc., the Court held that claims on two naturally occurring, isolated genes (BRCA1 and BRCA2), which can be examined to determine whether a person is likely to develop breast cancer, were patent ineligible invalid under § 101, because the BRCA genes themselves were unpatentable products of nature.

 It is not disputed that the donor sheep from which Dolly was cloned could not be patented, but Dolly is an exact copy of that unpatentable sheep.
 "Dolly's genetic identity to her donor parent renders her unpatentable."
-An exact copy of a preexisting animal in not patent eligible.
+An exact copy of a preexisting animal is not patent eligible.
 The court added that related Supreme Court rulings "reinforce this conclusion":